codespin-ai/codespin/README.md

 This would create a main.py file which prints "Hello, World!".

 #### Regenerating code

-To regenerate a file you must modify the contents of a prompt file, and also pass the existing source code using the `--include` parameter.
+To regenerate a file you must modify the contents of a prompt file, and then pass the existing source code using the `--include` parameter.
 This helps with better context understanding by the code generator.

 ```sh